 Questions regarding your program abroad (housing options, facilities abroad, etc.) as well as questions relating to your relationship with your host university, the Albert-Ludwigs-Universität in Freiburg, or academics (e.g., course credit and equivalents, registration deadlines, etc.) should be directed to the study abroad office at your home university.

-Please take the time to read through the information in this Handbook carefully before you leave for Freiburg.
+Please read through the handbook carefully prior to departure.
 It will help you prepare for all aspects of your AYF experience, from academics to managing daily life in Germany.

 This program handbook contains the following information: